 Nolan ranked second in the conference in steals (1.6), third in three-point field goals made (69), fourth in three-point field-goal percentage (.423) and sixth in scoring.

 Hardy started all 25 games at power forward in his rookie season, and was second on the squad averaging 14.6 points, 5.3 rebounds and 3.0 assists per game.
 He ranked in the top-10 in the UAA in four categories: eighth in scoring and assist-to-turnover ratio (1.6), ninth in field-goal percentage (.549) and assists (3.0).

-Hardy scored in double figures in 19 of 25 games, including a career-high vs. No. 19 Illinois Wesleyan on Nov.
+Hardy scored in double figures in 19 of 25 games, including a career-high 28 points vs. No. 19 Illinois Wesleyan on Nov.
 20. He recorded his first career double-double with 13 points and career-high 10 assists vs. Principia on Dec.
 6.

 Nester started all 25 games at point guard and averaged 10.7 points, 3.6 assists and 2.8 rebounds per game.
 He was third in the league in three-point field-goal percentage (.429), fifth in assist-to-turnover ratio (2.1) and assists (89) and sixth in three-pointers made (57).

 Nester scored in double figures in 13 games, including a career-best 22 points vs. New York University on Feb.
 15. He also dished out four or more assists 14 times this year.